LE-428/MensaBot/README.md

 ## Setup

-You need to have the following values ready als environment variables:
+You need to have the following values ready as environment variables:
 + SENDER

 Mail address of the sending account

 + PASSWORD

-Password of the mail-sending account (Outlook)
+Password or API-key of the mail-sending account

 + RECIPIENT

-Mail address of the recieving account
+Mail address of the receiving account

++ MAIL_SERVER
++ MAIL_PORT

+Mail host address (e.g. "live.smtp.mailtrap.io", "smtp-mail.outlook.com", ...)
+and the port of the mail server (e.g. 587)

++ USER

+Only needed if you log in with an API key, otherwise your sender address will be copied;
+when using Mailtrap.io, set to "api"

 + DOC_ID